 4. The Markup on Clothing Is Capped at 15%

 Costco is known for its low markups on products across the board.
 For Kirkland Signature items, the markup is capped at 15%.
-That means if the store’s cost on a Kirkland Signature shirt is $10, they’ll sell it for no more than $11.50.
+That means if the store’s cost on a Kirkland Signature shirt is $10, it will be priced at no more than $11.50.

 Meanwhile, 14% is the ceiling for brand name markups.
-So if Costco gets a pair of Calvin Klein pants for $18, the maximum they will resell it for is a little more than $20.
+So if Costco gets a pair of Calvin Klein pants for $18, the maximum price tag you will see will be a little more than $20.

 5. Costco Secret: Look for the 97s

-Speaking of wholesale costs, did you know there’s a secret pricing signal you should look for when buying Costco clothes — or anything from any of the store’s other departments, for that matter?
+There’s a secret pricing signal you should look for when buying Costco clothes — or anything at Costco for that matter.

 Real Reviews From People Who Buy Costco Clothes

 Turns out Costco clothes are a big hit with our readers.
-Most of the comments we received from people who have purchased Costco clothing were overwhelming positive.
-Only a small minority were negative.
+Most of the comments we received from people who have purchased Costco clothing were overwhelmingly positive.

 Here’s what people had to say: